Andrea Rosales: Miss Venezuela 2015

 On October 8, 2015, during the final telecast Andrea was crowned Miss Venezuela Earth 2015.
 She becomes the Venezuela's representative for Miss Earth.
 Rosales won together with Mariam Habach for Miss Universe and Jessica Duarte for Miss International.
 The pageant was held on October 8, 2015, at Estudio 1, Venevisión in Caracas.

 During the finals night, Andrea also won the "Miss Cabello Radiante (Most Beautiful Hair)" award.

 Miss Earth 2015

 Being the winner of Miss Earth Venezuela 2015, Andrea has become Venezuela's representative at the Miss Earth 2015 and would try to succeed Jamie Herrell as the next Miss Earth.
+She made the top 8.

 As a Miss Earth delegate, an advocacy is a must.
 When she was asked about her advocacy as Miss Earth, she answered via Miss Earth official website, "Whenever I am in public places I use to collect the garbage thrown by other people, I like to collaborate in this way with the environment to keep the areas clean and avoid pollution.
 Also I try to recycle at home."